 - Three fin setup

 South Bay Board Co makes a wide range of soft boards, and their longboard is ideal for anyone interested in logging.
-This 8’8 board may be slightly shorter than a traditional longboard surfboard, but the extra volume in its thickness provides the paddle speed and float that you would expect from a longboard.
+This 8’8″ board may be8’8ightly shorter than a traditional longboard surfboard, but the extra volume in its thickness provides the paddle speed and float that you would expect from a longboard.
 This means that you get great stability while still being able to move around a bit.

-The board has a rubber tail bumper which allows you to stand it up without damaging it.
+It also has a rubber tail bumper, allowing you to stand it up without damaging it.
 There is also a 2 + 1 stringer system, a wax-free textured top deck, and a diamond weave HDPE bottom deck.
 The board features tapered rails and a very beginner-friendly nose/tail rocker.

-Whether you are trying surfing for the first time, or just want a foam board for smaller, sloppier waves, then this option by South Bay Board Co would be a good choice.
+Whether you are trying surfing for the first time or just want a foam board for smaller, sloppier waves, then this option by South Bay Board Co is a good choice.

 - Strong EPS core